rust-lang/rust-bindgen/CONTRIBUTING.md

 values are what we expect them to be, both on the Rust and C++ side.

 The generated and expected bindings are formatted with [prettyplease] before they are compared.
-It is a default (but optional) dependency of `bindgen` executable, so be sure to keep that in mind if you built it using the `--no-default-features` option of Cargo.
+It is a default (but optional) dependency of `bindgen-cli`, so be sure to keep that in mind
+(if you built the cli with the `--no-default-features` option of Cargo).
+Note also that `rustfmt` formatting is disabled for the `bindgen-tests/tests/expectations/` directory tree, which helps avoid failing ui tests.

 Note: running `cargo test` from the root directory of `bindgen`'s repository does not automatically test the generated bindings or run the integration tests.